conholdateapp/docs.conholdate.app/docs/how-to/Sign.md

 1. When you are done with placing signatures, click on <i class="fas fa-save"></i> icon to save your signatures permanently.

 ## Signature information
-You can check if document has already been signed, by who, when and what type of signature were used.
+You can check if document has already been signed, by whom, when and what type of signature were used.
 In your [dashboard](https://dashboard.conholdate.app) next to all signed documents you will find <i class="fas fa-fingerprint"></i> icon.
 By clicking on it signature information dialog will pop up.
 Signature information dialog contains following information:
 1. Signatory name (who signed document).